Careers Lead: Mrs P Hunter

 - Personal Guidance

-The CEIAG programme at KSHS is striving to meet these proposals through designated Career lessons as part of the Personal, Social, Health and Economic Education (PSHEE) programme throughout the school from Year 7.
+The CEIAG programme at KSHS is striving to meet these proposals through designated Career lessons and tutor times as part of the Personal, Social, Health and Economic Education (PSHEE) programme throughout the school from Year 7.

 A variety of lessons and events form part of the Careers Education Programme across all key stages, encouraging students to consider a wide variety of career opportunities.
 CEIAG encourages self- awareness as students examine their strengths, preferences, qualities, skills and potential.
 This will help students to develop a positive view of themselves, raise their aspirations and take responsibility for their own Career Pathway.